 Switchboard: +33 (0)1 40 20 50 50

 Support for disabled visitors

-- The Touch Gallery is the only space in the museum where visitors are allowed and encouraged to touch sculptures.
+- The Tactile Gallery is the only space in the museum where visitors are allowed and encouraged to touch sculptures.

 - Disabled visitors can, if they wish, be accompanied from the museum information point to the Touch Gallery, the Carrousel car park or the nearest taxi stand.